 From an AI perspective, evaluation includes model metric evaluation, confusion matrix calculations, KPIs, model performance metrics, model quality measurements and a final determination of whether the model can meet the established business goals.
 During the model evaluation process, you should do the following:

-- Evaluate the models using a validation approach and a validation data set.
+- Evaluate the models using a validation data set.

 - Determine confusion matrix values for classification problems.